 Best Microfiber Blanket: Kingole Flannel Fleece Microfiber Throw Blanket

 If you like your current comforter or duvet but need some extra warmth, a microfiber throw blanket could be a great addition to your bedding.
 This blanket from Kingole made our roundup of the best microfiber blankets because it adds cozy warmth without feeling overly heavy.
-It’s made from 100% premium microfiber polyester that’s super soft and durable.
+It’s made from 100 percent premium microfiber polyester that’s super soft and durable.

 The Kingole Flannel Fleece Microfiber blanket is available in multiple colors and sizes, so there should be an option that works for every bedroom.
 And right now, the queen size is available on Amazon for $41.99.